Friday, February 3, 2023

 #ShareOurHeritage iconic jeju crater lake

 It is recognized as a UNESCO natural heritage site.
-The island is famous not only for its natural sites but also for black pork if you are a meat-eater.
+The island is famous for its natural sites and black pork if you are a meat-eater.

 It has something for every kind of tourist.
-If you are active, then you can hike up South Korea’s highest mountain, Halla-san, or if you want a relaxed trip, you can chill near the beachside.
+If you are active, you can hike up South Korea’s highest mountain, Halla-san, or if you want a relaxed trip, you can chill near the beach.
 For a less demanding nature-filled trip, you can wander the trails of Jeju Olle Trails.
-If you are a solo woman traveller, you can read more about travelling to Jeju here.
+If you are a solo woman traveler, you can read more about traveling to Jeju here.

 Jeongbang Falls - Jeju, South Korea